 Rejection Clause

-The Proposal has to be submitted in the form of printed document.TheProposalssubmittedbyTelex, fax or email shall not be entertained.
+The Proposal has to be submitted in the form of printed document.
+The Proposals submitted by Telex, fax or email shall not be entertained.

 Any condition put forth by the Applicant non-conforming to the Proposal requirements will not be entertained at all and such Proposal will be rejected.

-If a Proposal is not responsive and not fulfilling the conditions, it will be rejected by NAFED and shall not subsequently be accepted even ifit is made responsive by the Applicant by correction of the non-conformity.
+If a Proposal is not responsive and not fulfilling the conditions, it will be rejected by NAFED and shall not subsequently be accepted even if it is made responsive by the Applicant by correction of the non-conformity.
 No further communication will be made in this regard.

 Intimation To the Cluster-wise Successful Applicant(s)